marcelocure/elastic-test/README.md

 # elastic-test

-Sandobox project for playing with elastic search and nodeJS.
+Sandbox project for playing with elastic search and nodeJS.

 To run this project, follow the steps below: